-It’s a huge part of my mission on Financegirl.
+It’s a huge part of my mission on this blog.
 In fact, most readers who contact me are young, professional women who are drowning in student loan debt and it’s hindering them from doing something important (like get married or have kids).

 If I could give you the magic potion that made your student loans vanish I would.
 Unfortunately, there’s no quick fix.
 There are, however, tools that you can use to help you learn to manage your debt and get rid of it.